 Learnir ng Outcome Assessment Activities Estimated Workload 1.
-Be familiar with the concepts, definitions, communities and constituencies, have an in-depth understanding of relationships, concerning environment/security nexus through national, global and international examples Class attendance and participation Written assignment Seminars 18 2.
-Gain an in-depth appreciation of environment and security with respect to a particular topic of the student's interest Written assignment 20 3.
+Be familiar with the concepts, definitions, communities and constituencies, have an in-depth understanding of relationships, concerning environment/security nexus through national, global and international examples Class attendance and participation Written assignment Seminars Reading 18 18 2. · Written assignment 20 3.
 Be able to critically evaluate trends and concepts and apply knowledge gained in the course to concrete policy issues Total ho ours Click here to enter text.
 56